rspamd/rspamd.com/doc/workers/fuzzy_storage.md

-All numbers are in host byte order, so if you want to check fuzzy hashes from a host with a different byte order, you need some additional conversions (not currently supported by rspamd).
+All numbers are in host byte order, so if you want to check fuzzy hashes from a host with a different byte order, you need some additional conversions (not currently supported by rsp.html).
 In the future, rspamd might use little-endian byte order for all operations.

 Fuzzy storage accepts the following commands: